onedata/onedata-documentation/doc/advanced/rest/onezone/operations/create_space.md

 ##### Description
 When called by a regular user, creates a new space and creates the current user its owner.

-When called by a provider, creates a new spaces and automatically adds support for, based on the token provided in the request body.
+When called by a provider, creates a new spaces and automatically adds support for it, based on the token provided in the request body.

+This operation does not require any specific privileges.

 ##### Parameters